kostiantyn-matsebora/streamstore/src/StreamStore.NoSql.Cassandra/README.md

 ## Example

 You can find an example of usage in the [StreamStore.NoSql.Example](https://github.com/kostiantyn-matsebora/streamstore/tree/master/src/StreamStore.NoSql.Example) project.
+More information about how example application works you can find in [StreamStore](https://github.com/kostiantyn-matsebora/streamstore/tree/master/#example) documentation.

 ### Testing

 In order to run tests placed in [StreamStore.NoSql.Tests/Cassandra/Database](https://github.com/kostiantyn-matsebora/streamstore/tree/master/src/StreamStore.NoSql.Tests/Cassandra/Database), you need to have a running Cassandra cluster.
-You can use docker-compose [docker-compose.yaml](https://github.com/kostiantyn-matsebora/streamstore/tree/master/src/StreamStore.NoSql.Cassandra/docker-compose.yaml) to run it.
+You can use docker-compose [docker-compose.yaml](https://github.com/kostiantyn-matsebora/streamstore/tree/master/src/StreamStore.NoSql.Tests/Cassandra/Database/docker-compose.yaml) to run it.

 ## Configuration options